cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ASCII-encoded strings of at most 64 characters each.
 Fields can contain only ASCII characters between 0x21 and 0x7E (inclusive) other than hyphen and underscore (i.e., 0x2d, and 0x5f).

-As indicated above, each field (including the last) is followed by a hyphen ("-", ASCII 0x2d); this helps to ensure that Suite IDs are prefix free.
+As indicated above, each field (including the last) is followed by a hyphen ("-", ASCII 0x2d).
+This helps to ensure that Suite IDs are prefix free.
+Suite IDs MUST include the final hyphen and MUST NOT include any characters after the final hyphen.

 Fields MUST be chosen as follows: